anapaulacarrera/canada-job-scraper/README.md

 # Automated Job Scraper for Canadian Banking & Insurance Companies

-This project builds an automated web scraper that collects data-focused job postings from major Canadian banking and insurance companies.
-The scraper identifies roles such as Data Analyst, Data Scientist, and BI Analyst, and prepares them for consolidation into a unified dataset.
+This project builds an automated web scraper that collects and analyzes data-focused job postings from major Canadian banking and insurance companies.
+The scraper identifies roles such as Data Analyst, Data Scientist, and BI Analyst, and prepares them for consolidation into a unified dataset for exploratory labor-market analysis.

-The goal is to reduce the time spent manually checking multiple company career pages and to create a centralized dataset aligned with the Toronto job market.
+The goal is to reduce the time spent manually checking multiple company career pages and to create a centralized dataset aligned with the Toronto job market and to analyze patters in role availability and seniority within the Toronto job market.

 ## Project Structure
 ```